Onykia Docs

 const res = await fetch('https://packages.typst.org/preview/index.json');

-Index loading is best-effort: if it fails, imports still resolve through the per-tarball ask path - only the autocomplete catalog goes dark.
-The index decoder currently accepts JSON only.
+Index loading is best-effort: if it fails, imports still resolve through the package handler - only the autocomplete catalog goes dark.
+The index decoder accepts JSON only.

 Private namespaces

-setRemotePackages(index, privateNamespaces) takes a second argument: a list of your own namespaces, each with its own index.
-Use this to expose internal packages (e.g. company templates) under a custom namespace such as @acme:
+setRemotePackages(index, privateNamespaces) takes a second argument - your own namespaces, each with its own index:

 await core.setRemotePackages(previewIndexBytes, [